 Call 425-931-5550 for more information about Occupational Therapy.

 Chrisanne Wood has over 20 years of experience as a programmer on a wide variety of platforms.
-As the mother of a nonverbal 17-year-old boy who has been communicating using various devices and applications for about 8 years, she is familiar with a number of applications because of having to modify his device regularly.
-Additionally she has programmed for Sno-King's clients on an as-needed basis for the past three years.
-Working as a part-time paraeducator in the Mukilteo School District where she works directly with students, she often assists the speech-language pathologist in the classroom with the programming of student devices .
+As the mother of a nonverbal 21-year-old boy who has been communicating using various devices and applications for about 8 years, she is familiar with a number of applications because of having to modify his device regularly.
+Additionally she has programmed for Sno-King's clients on an as-needed basis for the past five years.
+She has worked as a part-time paraeducator in the Mukilteo School District where she assisted students directly.
+She often assisted the speech-language pathologist in the classroom with the programming of student devices .